 Tongue and Groove Joint

 Here is a joint that joins planks of wood together, longitudinally.
 Opposite facing planks have a “tongue” and “groove” respectively cut into them.
 The two faces are then brought together to form a seamless surface along the common edge of the two planks.
-You can find this joint in wide tabletops, or in wooden flooring or parquetry paneling.
+You can find this joint in wide tabletops, wooden flooring, or parquetry paneling.

 Tools For Woodworking Joints